- University >

 greeting

-prof Dr. Katja Specht, Vice President Technische Hochschule Mittelhessen - Dr. Thomas Farrenkopf, Department of MND, Technische Hochschule Mittelhessen
+Prof. Dr. Katja Specht, Vice President of Technische Hochschule Mittelhessen - Dr. Thomas Farrenkopf, Department of MND, Technische Hochschule Mittelhessen

 - Hilmar Gensert, Managing Director of KAMAX Tools & Equipment GmbH & Co.
 KG